HobbyChop/PadMe-DS/README.md

 ## Features

 ### Sound engine
-- Layered two-operator FM voice with an envelope you draw by hand on screen (attack, decay, sustain, release).
+- Layered two-operator FM voice with a hand-drawn ADSR envelope — a full, independent one for the chord, splatter, and bass each.
-- Independent FM feedback for the chord, splatter, and bass, each on its own fader.
+- Independent FM feedback and a low-pass **tone** for the chord, splatter, and bass.
 - Glide / portamento, overlapping chord tails, and a held-chord auto-modulation that slowly brings a sustained chord to life.
 - 8-voice polyphony with smart voice stealing so chords and effects layer cleanly.